1. Worn-out or Defective laptop charger

 This is one of the most common reasons why a laptop does not charge properly.
 Do you try to position your charger cord "just-right" until the charger light comes on?
 Chances are you need to replace the laptop power socket.
 This can be an easy fix with a little bit of research and the right tools.

-4. Battery was not properly restarted when new battery was installed
+4. Laptop was not properly restarted when new battery was installed

 Some laptops need to be powered-down in order for them to recognize the new battery.
 Closing the laptop screen or using the on/off switch may only put your laptop into hibernate or sleep mode.
 Be sure to properly restart or power-down your laptop after installing the new battery.